 Finally, Plan’s standard structure envisioned a “decentralized operations support – DOS” office, providing administrative and financial support to Program Units far from the Country Office.
 We hoped to grow our work in the center of the country, and established a DOS in Hue, led and managed by Ary Laufer.
 (Establishing a DOS in Thai Nguyen, supporting Program Units farther north, was also in our thinking…)

 Ary had worked for Plan in West Africa, and did a fantastic job setting up the DOS (and the LGIU, see below) in Hue.
 It ran well, and served as an essential support for our expansion into Quang Ngai, and Plan’s later growth (after I left) into the Central Highlands.
-Ary worked hard, far from the Country Office.
+Ary worked hard, far from the Country Office, facing the complexity of that region with persistent, wry good humor and courage.

 When he joined, Ary would also be assigned the task of setting up and managing Plan Viet Nam’s pilot “Large Grants Implementation Unit”; I plan to write an entire blog article on the LGIU, which was a significant innovation.
 The Unit was very successful before it succumbed to Plan’s fatal weakness when I left and the “Year Zero” phenomenon kicked in.
 I’m hoping that Ary will contribute to that article, which will describe the challenge that the LGIU was designed to overcome, how we designed it, how it performed, and how it was closed.